 Create the Ultimate Carry On Diaper Bag

 One of my favorite diaper bag’s is the Lassig Green Label Neckline Diaper Bag.
 I love how much stuff I can pack inside.
 There’s a spot for everything!
 Remember extra baby clothes, medications, ointments, and lots of diapers and wipes.

 I like to get a nylon reusable bag (like these bags) and put a few diapers and a small pack of wipes inside.
 That way, I can grab this little bag when heading to the tiny restroom to change my baby’s diaper.

 If your baby is old enough to eat solid food, bring some!
 Ask your flight attendant for a cup and pour a few Cheerios in at a time.
 It will become an activity for your baby to fish them out and feed themselves.

 Buy Milk at the Airport

 If your baby is old enough to drink cow’s milk, buy a bottle at the airport right before you board.
 Most airlines don’t carry milk on board (we learned this the hard way!)
 Bring your favorite sippy cup and refill as your baby gets thirsty.

 Wear a Nursing Poncho

 That’s why I recommend packing a nursing cover for the flight.
 It will keep your baby focused on eating and possibly help them fall asleep.

 Remember how I just told you to pack snacks?
 Your baby may wipe this snack on you.
 Or spit it up on your shirt.
 Or pee on you.
 You may not want to remain in soiled clothes for the rest of your flight.

 Don’t Forget the Binky (or Lovey)

 Both my kids have been binky babies.
 We always have one clipped to them on flights.
 My favorite pacifier clip brand is Booginhead because they are a local Seattle-area company.
 They make a sensory version of a binky clip that has a crinkle sound.
-My 16-month-old can’t get enough of it!
+My toddler couldn’t get enough of it!